RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/03 Fireworks/Fireworks.md

 __Click the green flag.__
 Make sure the rocket plays a noise and hides when it reaches the mouse.

-3. Import a new sprite using Resources/firework1.png
+3. Create new sprite from File,  Resources/firework1.png
 4. When it receives the explode message, it should hide itself and then move to the position of the rocket using the go to block, show itself, and then vanish again a second later.

 ```scratch